MIT: researcher solves a puzzle after 20 years

 Because VDFs can also be used to create objective randomness, they have been suggested as possible approaches to improve the security and scalability of blockchain systems such as Ethereum and Filecoin.

-In the original announcement, MIT's Laboratory for Computer Science promised that if a proper solution was not found, they would open a special "capsule" designed by architect Frank Gehry filled with historical artifacts from the likes of Web inventor Tim Berners -Lee, his co-inventor Bob Metcalfe and its founder Bill Gates.
+In the initial announcement, MIT's Laboratory for Computer Science promised that if a solution was not found, they would open a special "capsule" designed by architect Frank Gehry that is filled with historical objects from people like Web inventor Tim Berners. -Lee, Ethernet co-inventor Bob Metcalfe and Microsoft founder Bill Gates.

 ________________